Smart Girls

-"Smart Girls" is a song by American musician Brian Wilson from his unofficial 1990 album Sweet Insanity.
+"Smart Girls" is a song by the American musician Brian Wilson from his unofficial 1990 album Sweet Insanity.
 It was produced by Wilson, his former psychologist Eugene Landy, and Matt Dike.
 The publishing credits Wilson as the sole writer, while an original acetate credits Wilson, Landy, and Landy's girlfriend Alexandra Morgan for writing.

 Content

-"Smart Girls" is a hip hop pastiche containing numerous Beach Boys samples, self-quotations, and autobiographical allusions.
+"Smart Girls" is a hip-hop pastiche containing numerous Beach Boys samples, self-quotations, and autobiographical allusions.
 The lyrics detail Wilson's infatuation with intelligent women as he acknowledges that his old Beach Boys songs showed only a superficial appreciation of women.

 The recording was reportedly at Landy's insistence.
 Asked in 2015 about "Smart Girls", Wilson said, "Yeah, we were just having a good time.
 Yeah, it was fun.
 We were just kidding."

 Release

 Wilson and Landy, acting under the guise of their corporate banner Brains & Genius, produced a cassette single of "Smart Girls" to promote Wilson's 1991 memoir, Wouldn't It Be Nice: My Own Story.
 An insert that was included in the cassette stated that 250 copies were created and sent as gifts during the previous Christmas.